Last Updated on November 28, 2023 by Jada Glover

-Vitamin B, especially vitamin B2, helps in decreasing your postpartum depression.
-Its low level in the body can make you feel depressed after delivery.
+Another important vitamin that helps with decreasing the effects of postpartum depression is Vitamin B, especially vitamin B2.
+Low levels of vitamin B in the body can make you feel depressed after delivery.
 So make sure you are providing enough vitamin B to your body through your diet (milk, eggs, meat, green vegetables, etc.) or vitamin B supplements.

 Omega-3 Fatty Acids